Expanding bipartite Bell inequalities for maximum multi-partite randomness: Introduction

-The paper is structured as followed.
+The paper is structured as follows.
 In \cref{sec:back} we provide the necessary background and notation.
 In \cref{sec:CB} we detail our enhancement of the technique from \cite{Curchod_2019}, along with the decoupling lemma.
 In \cref{sec:ex1} we describe our constructions, and show that they certify $N$ bits of randomness for a broad range of MABK violations, which we conjecture to be optimal; this result is summarized in \cref{lem:RvM1_even,lem:RvM1_odd}.
 We additionally show how the conjectured highest value of MABK at which maximum randomness remains possible tends to the maximum quantum value as the number of parties increases (see \cref{thm:asymp}).
 In \cref{sec:ex2} we consider MABK values beyond the conjectured threshold for maximum randomness, up to the maximum quantum value.
 Here we give a candidate form for the exact trade-off, which is summarized in \cref{lem:RvM2}.
 We conclude with a discussion in \cref{sec:dis}.
-All technical proofs can be found in the appendices.
+All technical proofs can be found in the appendices, and we provide an accompanying python script for the numerical aspects at the GitHub repository~\cite{code}.